 Crows Landing is a tiny town located in the state of California.
 With a population of 322 people and just one neighborhood, Crows Landing is the 816th largest community in California.

-Crows Landing is a blue-collar town, with 89.03% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Crows Landing is generally considered to be a blue-collar town.
+89.03% of the Crows Landing workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Crows Landing is a town of farmers, fishers, or foresters, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Crows Landing who work in farm management occupations (82.28%), office and administrative support (4.64%), and management occupations (3.80%).

-Telecommuters are a relatively large percentage of the workforce: 21.52% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 21.52% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Crows Landing is worth considering.